frannieziesemer/rock-paper-scissors/README.md

 # rock-paper-scissors

-Skills learned and practiced:
+Skills practiced
 - for loops
-    - if statements
+- if statments
 - event listeners
 - code refactoring
 - bootstrap

 To Do
 - add pictures
 - improve ui